Insight - Conglomerate controlled by Iran's supreme leader a winner from nuclear deal

 While most of Setad's holdings are in Iran, it has some global reach.
 The Setad-linked entities being removed from U.S. secondary sanctions include firms based in South Africa and Germany.

-Already, one Iranian firm identified by the U.S. Treasury as linked to Setad has agreed a major deal with a European company.

-Iran's Ghadir Investment Company signed a 500 million euro ($567 million) contract with the engineering unit of Italy's Finmeccanica, a spokesman for the Italian defence group said in August.
+Already, one Setad firm appears to be moving to take advantage of the deal.
+Ghadir Investment Company, which the U.S. Treasury identified as a Setad-linked firm, signed a 500 million euro ($565 million) contract with the engineering unit of Finmeccanica, a spokesman for the Italian defence group said in August.

 Though the deal itself would likely have been legal prior to Ghadir's removal from the sanctions list, sanctions experts said, the nuclear deal made it easier to procure financing.